mandele1999/student_data/README.md

 - Classify students as **at-risk** based on predicted GPA (below a threshold)
 - Uncover key factors that influence student success

-By combining academic, behavioral, and demographic features, this project empowers educators with early warnings and data-driven insights.
+This project empowers educators with early warnings and data-driven insights by combining academic, behavioral, and demographic features.

 ---